-3. Seven Sisters
+6. Seven Sisters

+Top South England places to visit?
 Whether you’re visiting for a weekend, a week or a bit longer, there are many great places to visit in southern England.
 And Seven Sisters is one of them!

 Seven Sisters is the name for a stretch of cliffs that runs from Seaford to Eastbourne.
 The cliffs as the iconic white chalk cliffs that line the English Channel.
 There is a footpath that runs between the two towns.
 It’s about a 20km walk, so make sure you go prepared and with sturdy footwear.

 If you want to see the cliffs but are worried about the walk or the weather, there are other options.
 There are plenty of bus tours that will take you around the area, giving you the chance to see the cliffs without risking the British weather.
 Taking a tour will also give you the opportunity to learn more about the fascinating history of the area.